VessWilliam/MinimalApi_Dapper/README.md

+# Minimal Api With Dapper

-# MinimalApi_Dapper
+# 💡 Notes
       Create "Minimal Api .Net 6 using C#",
-Using "Dapper" Connect With Database And Use
-"T-SQL Create Use Reuse Proceduce" For database 🐻
+      Using "Dapper" Connect With Database And Use "T-SQL Create Use Reuse Proceduce" For database 🐻